 Accreditation, Insurance & Warranties

 When you choose Geo Green Power for your solar panel installation, you can feel assured that we work to the highest professional standard.
-Our team has the accreditations and certifications with CHAS, Gas Safe Register, IET, MCS, NICEIC, and RECC.
+Our solar panel installers have accreditations and certifications with CHAS, Gas Safe Register, IET, MCS, NICEIC, and RECC.

 We are fully insured for the work that we carry out, and we only work with the highest quality providers of solar PV panels including Canadian Solar, JA Solar Panels, Sharp, Panasonic, and more.
 In other words, you can enjoy complete peace of mind in the knowledge that you will have an excellent quality panel perfectly installed.